 9) If it’s at all possible, try to fly non-stop.
 That way you don’t have to go through the hassle of getting on and off the plane more than once.
 Plus, you and your kids will be spared the possible discomfort in your ears of an extra take-off and landing.

 It’s a good idea to have your children pack a backpack for the trip with some amusements of their choice.

 Feel free to let us know about any tips you have for air travel (or travel in general) with children in the comments below.

 This article was posted on Friday, April 4th, 2008 at 3:22 pm and is filed under Mama Lisa, Traveling, Traveling with Kids.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Airplane Travel with Children”